saheli-das/Digital-analysis-for-an-e-commerce-company/README.md

 	Introduce related or complementary products/services to encourage additional purchases and increase the average revenue per customer.
 	Prepared a growth story for investor’s deck for their next round of funding

-**Challenges:**
-	Data is given for the very early stage of the business.
-So, its was very unpredictable how the business will perform after growing significantly
-	Marketing expenses was not given.
-Hence, customer acquisition cost could not be calculated.
-Hence, we could not calculate ROI
- Digital-analysis-for-an-e-commerce-company